-To capture and measure the spatial and temporal variability of BC in urban areas, one option is to deploy a high-resolution sensor network is needed (Caubel et al., 2019).
+To capture the spatial and temporal variability of BC in urban areas, a high-resolution sensor network is needed (Caubel et al., 2019).
 This requires a large quantity of affordable but robust sensors that can be deployed outside in ambient conditions.
-BCA viable option is to utilize commonly measured withused filter-based methods,

-- 65 such as the Aethalometer (Hansen et al., 1984), that are robust, easy-to-use, and have a high time resolution.
-In the last decade small-scale versions of especially the Aethalometer (Hansen et al., 1984) have been introduced reducing the cost of the sensors in relation to large monitoring instruments by sacrificing some reliability, sensor lifetime and accuracy (Kamboures et al., 2013; (Caubel et al., 2018; Holder et al., 2018; Kamboures et al., 2013)).
-In previous studies a common application for these sensors has been personal BC exposure as a carry-on measurement device (Delgado-Saborit, 2012; Li et - 70 al., 2015) or they have been utilized in conjunction with larger monitoring instruments (Kuula et al., 2020; (Chakraborty et al., 2023; Kuula et al., 2020)).
+BC is commonly measured with filter-based methods that are robust, easy-to-use, and have a high time resolution.
+In the last decade small-scale versions of especially the Aethalometer (Hansen et al., 1984) have been introduced reducing the cost of the sensors in relation to large monitoring instruments by sacrificing some reliability, sensor lifetime and accuracy (Caubel et al., 2018; Holder et al., 2018; Kamboures et al., 2013).
+In previous studies a common application for these sensors has been https://doi.org/10.5194/ar-2024-12 personal BC exposure as a carry-on measurement device (Delgado-Saborit, 2012; Li et al., 2015) or they have been utilized in conjunction with larger monitoring instruments (Chakraborty et al., 2023; Kuula et al., 2020).